bgoodfriend/flaskapi/README.md

 ### Testing via Postman

-I mostly live tested via Postman on a Windows box, querying a bridged VM running my app.
+I mostly live tested via Postman from a Windows box, querying a bridged VM running my app.
 To test via postman, first install from [Postman Install](https://www.postman.com/downloads/), then Import the file "flaskapi.postman_collection" from this repo's root.

 From there, you will need to define a global environment variable "base_url" set to your URL, eg "http://127.0.0.1:5000".